louisscruz/hub-crawl/README.md

 ### `entry`

-The `entry` is the url that is first visited and scraped.
+The `entry` is the url that is first visited and scraped for links.

 ### `scope`

 The `scope` is a url that defines the limit of link scraping.
-For instance, assume the `scope` is set to `https://something.com/test`.
-If `https://something.com/test/somethingelse` is in the queue, it will be both visited and scraped.
-However, if `https://google.com` is in the queue, it will be visited, but not scraped.
+For example, let's assume the `scope` is set to `https://github.com/louisscruz/hub-crawl`.
+If `https://github.com/louisscruz/hub-crawl/other` is in the queue, it will be both visited and scraped.
+However, if `https://google.com` is in the queue, it will be visited, but not scraped because the url does not begin with the scope url.
 This keeps Hub Crawl from scouring the entire internet.
-If you do not provide a scope, Hub Crawl defaults to using the `entry`.
+If you do not provide a scope, Hub Crawl defaults to using the `entry` that was provided.

 ### `workers`